Ende (town)

 Ende is the seat capital of the Ende Regency, East Nusa Tenggara province of Indonesia.
 Ende is located on the southern coast of Flores Island.
-The town had a population of 87,269 residents at the 2020 census, divided administratively between four districts of the regency – Ende Seletan, Ende Timur, Ende Tengah and Ende Utara.
+The town had a population of 87,269 residents at the 2020 census, divided administratively between four districts (kecamatan) of the regency – Ende Selatan, Ende Timur, Ende Tengah, and Ende Utara.
+Note that this does not include Ende District (which is a mainly rural district outside the town limits) or Pulau Ende District (the offshore Ende Island).
+The official estimate as at mid 2024 was 89,519.

 History

 Ende was the site of a kingdom that existed around the end of 18th century.
 The people of the area therefore known as Lio-Ende people.
+The Ende people inhabit the western end of the Ende Regency, while the Lio people inhabit the eastern end.
 For many decades Ende has been a center of government, trade, education, and political activities.

-Rebellion against the Dutch was led by a certain Nipa Do known as the wars of Watu Api and Mari Longa (1916-1917).
-In 1934, the nationalist leader, Sukarno, who later became Indonesia's first president was exiled to eastern Indonesia by the Dutch colonial government.
+Rebellion against the Dutch was led by a certain Nipa Do known as the wars of Watu Api and Mari Longa (1916–1917).
+In 1934, the nationalist leader, Sukarno, who later became Indonesia's first president was exiled to Ende.

+Villages

+The four districts (kecamatan) comprising the town are tabulated below with their areas and their populations as at mid 2024, together with their postcodes:

+They are sub-divided administratively into 16 urban (kelurahan) and 9 rural (desa) villages.